Danny Romalotti: 1981–98

 In 1991, David Kimble redoubled his efforts to get his slimy hands on Nina's fortune.
 In the midst of a masquerade ball, and while disguised in a costume similar to that of Danny Romalotti's, David attempted to murder both Christine and Nina.
 Genoa City Detective Paul Williams (Doug Davidson) foiled the plan in time to save the two.
 Later, as Paul pursued and ultimately closed in upon David Kimble, a nearly cornered Kimble escaped down an industrial garbage chute, landing almost Lucas-like into a trash compactor.
 Attempting to climb out, he inadvertently started the compacting action; and it was there, with Christine and Danny looking on, that Kimble was smooshed to death.

 Life, such that it was for the young couple, soon found Danny and his bride Christine living a happy young married life—Christine discovering notoriety and success as a prominent trial attorney, and Danny, whilst on the road, touring, finding an altogether different kind of fame for his increasingly popular music.
 Over time, Christine's boss, Michael Baldwin (Christian LeBlanc) became obsessed with Christine; his unwanted attention leading to accusations of sexual harassment.
 Chris filed charges against Michael who was ultimately fired from the firm.
 He quickly married Hilary Lancaster in 1992.
-Being the brilliant lawyer that he was, Michael was soon working for another competing law firmstine, Michael arranged for a woman named Rebecca to pose for photos with adrugged Danny.
+Michael was soon working for another competing law firm.
+He arranged for a woman named Rebecca to pose for photos with a drugged Danny.
 He used the photos in his trial to insinuate that Christine made the advances since Danny was cheating on her.
 Christine got Hilary to testify against Michael; he was found guilty, and he was censured by the State Supreme Court.

 Danny temporarily left town to appear on Broadway in Joseph and the Amazing Technicolor Dreamcoat, as did Michael Damian in real life.
 The show was renewed, causing Danny to stay away much too long.
 His marriage to Christine began to suffer, and she began to spend more time with Paul Williams.
 While in New York, Danny was stalked by Phyllis Summers (Michelle Stafford), an obsessed fan.
 She drugged him, got him into her bed, and then she claimed to be pregnant with his child.
 Danny divorced Christine in 1994, and he married Phyllis to do right by the child.
 Once Danny realized how manipulative his new wife was, he divorced her in 1996.